Setup Azure RBAC

 Testing Access

-To demonstrate the capabilities of the RBAC and Azure AD integration, let’s simulate access scenarios with one additional group: (appdev
+To demonstrate the capabilities of the RBAC and Azure AD integration, let’s simulate access scenarios with one additional group: (appdev) who should only have access to a dev namespace.
+This group is not required for the core setup but serve as an illustrative example.

 Prepare Test Groups and Role Assignments